In New York City, it can be tough to find an apartment with more than three bedrooms. So what are large families that

-“While financing an apartment combination is fairly common these days,” says Robbie Gendels, a senior loan officer at National Cooperative Bank in Manhattan, “you could be in for some surprises if you’ve never done it before.”
+“While financing an apartment combination is fairly common these days,” says Brittney Baldwin, vice president of National Cooperative Bank, “you could be in for some surprises if you’ve never done it before.”

 If you intend to combine apartments right away

 After you to go to contract on the apartment(s), apply for a mortgage.
 An appraiser will decide what the apartments will be worth after you make these necessary renovations: Removing the interior wall that joins the two units and taking out one of the kitchens to make it a legal single-family apartment.
 Keep in mind that the appraised value at this early phase will likely be a good deal less than what the apartment will be worth when your renovations are complete.

 Also you should know that the loan-to-value ratio will be lower than a traditional mortgage, so budget accordingly.

 “At National Cooperative Bank, we have a 65 percent loan-to-value ratio of the future estimated value on an adjustable-rate mortgage.
-So if the apartments appraise at $1 million, you can borrow a maximum of $650,000,” Gendels says.
+So if the apartments appraise at $1 million, you can borrow a maximum of $650,000,” Baldwin says.

 Finally, you’ll need to leave some money in escrow until the apartments are legally combined.
 "Legally combined" is not the same as "fully renovated."

-“We hold back 1.5 times the cost to combine units," Gendels says.
+“We hold back 1.5 times the cost to combine units," Baldwin says.
 "This is based on the borrower’s contractor’s estimate of the cost to remove one kitchen and the connecting wall.
 Once that’s done, an appraiser goes back out to check, and the escrow is released.”

 If you don’t intend to combine apartments right away